SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

         ORDER BY NAME ASC;
     ```

+## Exercise 3.3 Statement Library

-3. Commonly used statements can be saved to or retrieved from the statement library.
+1. Commonly used statements can be saved to or retrieved from the statement library.

     ![](images/StatementLibrary.png)